bobjects/python-dtmf-generator/README.md

 ### Python DTMF Tone Generator

+Generate DTMF tones (or any pure or multiple frequency sinusoidal tones) to WAV files.

-Docs coming soon.
+More docs coming soon.
 Just check out test.py for now.